TheEmpty/Just-Another-2D-Game-Engine--for-lack-of-a-better-name-/README.md

 What Systems Does It Support?
 -----------------------------
-Currently Windows, but Mac OS X is planned.
+Currently Windows and Mac OS X.